150 $ per person

 As the stories begin, small tastings of traditional Icelandic food are shared: hákarl, dried fish, smoked lamb, Brennivín, and Icelandic malt drink.

-The food is not a course or a spectacle.
 It is part of the gathering: passed by hand, tasted slowly, just as it has always been.

+The evening is guided by Valdimar Flygenring, a local Icelandic storyteller with deep roots in the area.
 Valdimar tells stories from Njál’s Saga, spoken where the events are believed to have taken place.
 But the evening does not stop there.

 He also shares stories of Icelandic traditions, the old ways of life, and the folklore that still lives quietly alongside modern Iceland: stories of elves and trolls, places people still walk carefully past, and beliefs that were never meant to be proven or dismissed.